mccurcio/mccurcio.github.io/_posts/python/2022-4-24-python-eliminate-dupes-from-list.md

 ---
-title: "Eliminate Duplicates from a List in Python"
+title: "Python - Eliminate Duplicates from a List"
 tags: Python List
 ---